sinamalakouti/CDDMSL/README.md

 ## Training

-- Example for training a real-to-artistic generalization is available in faster_rcnn_voc.sh An example for training an adverse-weather generalization is available in faster_rcnn_city.sh
+- Example for training a real-to-artistic generalization is available in faster_rcnn_voc.sh
+- Example for training an adverse-weather generalization is available in faster_rcnn_city.sh

 ## Inference
 During training, we evaluate all source and target domains.
 However, for inference only, please set the weights of the modules and add the flag --eval-only in the bash file.